A Gapless Phase with Haagerup Symmetry: Gapped Phases with Haagerup Symmetry

+In this section we provide more details regarding the derivation of the three gapped phases with Haagerup symmetry using the SymTFT construction outlined in the main text.
+In particular, we determine the order parameters and derive the action of the symmetry on the gapped phases.

-In this case, only the $1$ and $\pi_1$ lines can terminate on both boundaries of the SymTFT, and the resulting TQFT has two vacua $v_0$ and $v_1$.
-The action of the $\Z_3$ symmetry generators is trivial on both of them
+\paragraph{\textbf{2 Vacua Phase} :} This corresponds to the choice $\cL_\phys = \cL_1$ for the physical boundary.
+As only the identity line and the $\pi_1$ line can end on both boundaries, the resulting TQFT has two vacua.
+This is succinctly summarised in the SymTFT picture:

+The resulting local operators naturally transform in representations of the Haagerup fusion ring.
+In particular $O_1$, being a single local operator, must transform in the non-trivial 1-dimensional representation $1^-$.
+This means that the linking action of the $\cH_3$ generators on the local operators is the following